notmahi/clip-fields/readme.md

 python train.py dataset_path=nyu.r3d use_lseg=true
 ```

 You can check out the `config/train.yaml` for a list of possible configuration options.
+In particular, if you want to train with any particular set of labels, you can specify them in the `custom_labels` field in `config/train.yaml`.

 ## Evaluation